 - Don't Call Yourself A Programmer, And Other Career Advice, by Patrick McKenzie.
 I was pretty bright-eyed and bushy-tailed as a college graduate, and I feel that this is a pretty no-nonsense look into what coding for industry can be like.

 - How many Microsoft employees does it take to change a lightbulb? by Eric Lippert.
 Another 'college is not industry' one, it expresses very clearly how challenging working for a BigCo can be.
-The StarCraft community loves to tell Blizzard that they're lazy for not implementing X, which should take 10 minutes, and I always link them to this article.
+User communities loves telling software publishers that they're lazy for not implementing X, which should take 10 minutes, and I always link them to this article.